mys1024/worker-fn/README.md

 `worker-fn` hides the complexity of communication between the main thread and [Worker](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) threads, making it easy to call functions defined in the Worker.

 `worker-fn` allows you to create **proxy functions** in the JavaScript main thread that call corresponding **worker functions** defined in Worker threads.
-The proxy function has the same function signature as the worker function (except that the return value of the proxy function has to be wrapped in a Promise).
+The proxy function has the same function signature as the worker function (except that the return value of the proxy function will be wrapped in a Promise).

 ![Concept](./docs/concept.png)

 ## Compatibility

-`worker-fn` is compatible with runtimes that support the [Web Workers API](https://developer.mozilla.org/docs/Web/API/Web_Workers_API), such as browsers and [Deno](https://deno.com), but is not compatible with `node:worker_threads` in Node.js.
+`worker-fn` is compatible with runtimes that support the [Web Workers API](https://developer.mozilla.org/docs/Web/API/Web_Workers_API), such as browsers and [Deno](https://deno.com), but currently is not compatible with `node:worker_threads` in Node.js.

 ## Usage